NOAA-GSL/VxIngest/model/UML/README.md

 You need a pdf reader extension for vscode so that you can view the pdf class diagrams.
-Use the vscode extension [vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf)
+Use the vscode extension [vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf) There is also a vscode extension for graphviz. [graphviz](https://marketplace.visualstudio.com/items?itemName=joaompinto.vscode-graphviz)

+To use the extension you create the .dot file with pyreverse and then edit the file and while editing you do [cmd shift v] and it will create a graphical view.

 ### running pyreverse and dot